GD 12.2 - August 2022

 In the meantime, after more than half a year since the war against Ukraine broke out we are witnessing deep ongoing changes in international relations and politics.
 Global Dialogue initiates in this issue a reflection on this situation by inviting ISA president Sari Hanafi to look back on the past decades, the wars in many parts of the world and their disastrous effects, and to analyze the break marked by Russia’s war of aggression in terms of geopolitical consequences.

 Since the early 1990s, higher education institutions have been affected by the neoliberal restructuring of the public sector and are increasingly marketized.
-The articles in our first symposium, organized by Johanna Grubner, examine these ongoing transformations in different parts of the world.
+The articles in our second symposium, organized by Johanna Grubner, examine these ongoing transformations in different parts of the world.
 Stephanie Ross and Larry Savage analyze the effects of the ongoing neo-liberalization of the Canadian higher education sector in terms of the commodification and reorganization of work regimes.
 Ka Ho Mok takes a look at job opportunities for higher education graduates in light of the massification of the East Asian higher education institutions and a highly competitive labor market.
 Elizabeth Balbachevsky discusses the challenges arising for universities in the face of neo-populist governments and shows how in the case of Brazilian universities semi-autonomous decision-making processes can ensure the stability of universities.
 Yusef Waghid critically examines the trend of remote teaching put forward by the COVID-19 pandemic and argues for a restructuring of (South) African universities along the African ethic of ubuntu.
 In this sense universities should be autonomous as well as connected and positioned with society.